evant/ipromise/README.md

 	}
 });
 ```
-See how it reads nice in sequentially instead of further and further indentations?
-If that doesn't look like a huge improvement to you, what lets add some error checking.
+See how it reads nice and sequentially instead of further and further indentations?
+If that doesn't look like a huge improvement to you, lets add some error checking.
 After all, `async1()` and `async2()` may fail.

 ```java
 async1(arg, new Callback1() {